 Coffee in Cuba is strong and people drink it with a lot of sugar.
 It is served in small cups like espresso and sometimes you are allowed to at your own sugar.

-Although over the last years drinks like cappuccino reached the island, people prefer their coffee in the traditional way or Cortadito for the sweet cuban touth.
+Although over the last years drinks like cappuccino reached the island, people prefer their coffee in the traditional way or Cortadito for the sweet Cuban tooth.
 Cortadito is made with milk powder and more sugar than ordinary coffee.
 If you want it even sweeter try the Café Bonbon, it’s the same as Cortadito but you also add cacao powder.

 There are also several coffees served with rum.
-Like the café Mamainé, wich is prepared with Añejo Reserva and honey.
+Like the café, Mamainé, which is prepared with Añejo Reserva and honey.

-Mama Inés by the way is a legend of a elderly black woman and she is always combined with coffee in songs and literature.
+Mama Inés, by the way, is a legend of an elderly black woman and she is always combined with coffee in songs and literature.
 But where this legend comes from is a different story.

 There are some places you should visit if you like coffee.

 For example the Café Escorial or O’Reilly in Habana Vieja.

 They roast their own coffee and also sell the beans and powder to take away.
 This coffee has a great flavor and smells incredible.